-What you must pay when Services that are covered for you vou get these services Outpatient surgery, including services provided at \$25 Copay hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+What you must pay when Services that are covered for you vou get these services Outpatient surgery, including services provided at hospital \$25 Copay outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 Referral and/or authorization may be required.
 Please contact plan for details.
-Over the Counter The plan covers Over the Counter (OTC) items include non-prescription \$85.00 every month for drugs, also known as OTC drugs and health-related approved over the counter. items.
-These items are for personal use by the member. health related products.
-Partial hospitalization services "Partial hospitalization" is a structured program of \$55 Copay active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Over the Counter The plan covers Over the Counter (OTC) items include non-prescription drugs, \$85.00 every month also known as OTC drugs and health-related items.
+These items for approved over are for personal use by the member. the counter, health related products.
+Partial hospitalization services \$55 Copay "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Referral and/or authorization may be required.
 Please contact plan for details.

-Services that are covered for you Physician/Practitioner services, including doctor's office visits Covered services include: What you must pay when you get these services So Copay Copay The content of the content o

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to see if you need medical treatment - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and
+What you must pay when Services that are covered for you vou get these services Physician/Practitioner services, including doctor's office \$0 Copay visits Covered services include: \$5 Copay for Physician Medically-necessary medical care or surgery services Specialist Services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a blood Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to see if you need medical treatment Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: O You have an in-person visit within 6 months prior to your first telehealth visit O You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: o You're not a new patient and o The check-in isn't related to an office visit in the past 7 days and o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: O You're not a new patient and